recursion/hotkeyCommander/README.md

 const targetEl = window
 hotkeyCommander.Commander({hotkeys: defaultHotkeys, listenerEl: window}) .then((emitter) => {
+    emitter.on('YOUR_EVENT', () => {
+      // handle the event
+    })
+    //or
-    // pass commanders emitter and the controller objects to our keyboardHandlers require('./utils/keyboardHandlers')(emitter, controller) })
+    // pass commanders emitter and the controller objects to your keyboardHandlers file
+    // require('./keyboardHandlers')(emitter, controller)
+  })
 ```
 ----

-### Creating action definitions:
+### Creating default hotkey definitions:

-Creating action definitions is a mostly simple concept.
+Creating hotkey action definitions is a mostly simple concept.
 Ultimately its an array of objects which describe actions (triggered by hotkeys), grouped by category.

 Whatever name you give the action, is the event that will be emitted for that action

 ---

+### The components of a hotkey definition file:

 ###### ACTION OBJECT
 > Represents an Action and the hotkey that triggers it